 We see ESG as a value creation opportunity and a core differentiator for investors and their portfolio companies

 Established, for over a decade, by industry professionals with a unified aim to drive forward alternate capital industry in India.
 The IVCA (Indian Venture and Alternate Capital Association) is India’s apex body representing the interests of PE/VC industry, real estate, infrastructure and credit funds, limited partners, family offices, and VCs.
 IVCA is a nonprofit organisation powered by its members.
-The members are firms from around the world, including investment managers, investment advisors, general partners, funds whose sponsors are sovereign wealth funds, pension funds, national governments, large government entities, bilateral/multilateral financial institution, high-net-worth individuals, and family offices.
-For more information, visit www.ivca.in
+The members are firms from around the world, including investment managers, investment advisors, general partners, funds whose sponsors are sovereign wealth funds, pension funds, national governments, large government entities, bilateral/multilateral financial institutions, high-net-worth individuals, and family offices.
+For more information, visit visit www.ivca.in